Multi-class Temporal Logic Neural Networks: Preliminaries

 The error-correcting output codes (ECOC) technique is a distributed output representation approach in multi-class learning problems\cite{dietterich1994solving}.
 It has been shown that this output representation is robust with respect to changes in sample size and can reduce overfitting.

-The ECOC approach considers the label of each class as a unique codeword, which is an arbitrary binary string.
+The ECOC approach considers the label of each class as a unique codeword, i.e., an arbitrary binary string.
 The codewords are mapped to a binary coding matrix $E$ with $c$ rows and $n$ columns, where $c$ is the number of classes and $n$ is the number of codeword bits.
-The length of the codeword, i.e., the number of columns of the coding matrix, needs to be sufficient to represent c different labels.
+The length of the codeword, i.e., the number of columns of the coding matrix, must be sufficient to represent $c$ unique labels.
 The codeword for each class is decided before the training; in general, it is selected to maximize its separation distance from the other codewords.
-The classifier $f$ is defined by aggregating the output of $n$ binary classifiers $f_1,f_2,\ldots,f_n$, each corresponding to one column of the ECOC matrix.
+The classifier $f$ is defined by aggregating the output of $n$ binary classifiers $f_1,f_2,\ldots,f_n$, each corresponding to one column of the coding matrix.

 The coding matrix $E$ takes the values $\{1,-1\}$ to integrate with the STL inference method.
 Table \ref{table:ecoc} shows an example of a coding matrix, where $+$ represents $+1$ and $-$ represents $-1$.
 During the training process, the grounded-truth output of the $i$-th binary classifier $f_i$ is specified by the $i$-th bit of these codewords.
 For example, $f_2(x)=1$ if $x$ belongs to class $1$ or class $4$, $f_2(x)=-1$ if $x$ belongs to class $2$ or class $3$.
 The prediction of the classifier $f$ is based on the distance between the codeword obtained by $f_1,\ldots,f_n$ and the codewords in the matrix.
-In our context, each classifier is correlated to an attribute.
+In our context, each classifier is correlated to an attribute specified by an STL formula.